Facebook cover resizer

 Resize Facebook cover photos locally

 Resize to 851×315 without uploading.
-Use Pad to preserve the full cover design.
+Use Pad when the full cover design needs to stay visible.

 Local-only processing.
 Files stay on your device and are not uploaded.